-7. Installation of SSAS aboard SOLAS Vessels: U.S. Coast Guard Officers in Charge, Marine Inspection (OCMIs) will verify the correct operation of all SSASs installed on board U.S. vessels subject to SOLAS Regulation XI-2/6, and verify the SSAS installation complies with the system described in the approved Security Plan.
+7. Installation of SSAS on board SOLAS Vessels: U.S. Coast Guard Officers in Charge, Marine Inspection (OCMIs) will verify the correct operation of all SSASs installed on board U.S. vessels subject to SOLAS Regulation XI-2/6, and verify the SSAS installation complies with the system described in the approved Vessel Security Plan.